 - an internal analysis: the internal diagnosis that will allow you to know the strengths and weaknesses of your own business.

-- an external analysis: the external diagnosis that will tell you the threats and opportunities of the foreign market.
+- an external analysis: external diagnosis which will indicate to you the threats and the opportunities of the foreign market

 Its achievement within the company